madokaK/corporaSRS/README.md

 An SRS system that gets random example senteces from a corpus

 In early development, the corpus search module is working, but it has some issues and will undergo major re-writing.

-I will do more coding in March.
+I should fix those and upload the SRS module in March.

 Usage: